-(1) Judging shall be done at county and district fairs by individuals who are registered with the department and who have knowledge, training or experience in the specific class or classes to be judged as determined by the department.
-Judging shall be done in accordance with the requirements of s.
-ATCP 160.92 (3) (a).
+(1) Judging shall be done at fairs by individuals who are registered with the department.
 In no case shall any person who is an officer or director of a fair be eligible to judge exhibits at such fair; nor shall any person interested directly or indirectly in exhibits shown in any department of a fair be eligible to judge articles or animals in that department.

+(1m)
-(2) Each judge at a county or district fair shall be provided with a copy of the fair's premium book or list of entry classes at least 7 days prior to the opening date of the fair.

-(3) No animal or article, irrespective of the number of entries in the class in which it is entered, shall be awarded a higher rating than its merit would entitle it to in comparison to the standard of perfection in the class.
+- (a) An individual shall register by submitting to the department an application.
+The department shall register all individuals who qualify to be judges, including having the knowledge, training, or experience in the specific classes to be judged and adhering to ethical judging practices.
+The registration is valid for five years. - (b) An individual submitting an application after July 1 may not judge for the current fair year. - (c) A fair representative may request the department waive par. (b) in cases of unanticipated emergency situations. - (2) Each judge at a fair shall be provided with a copy of the fair's premium book or list of entry classes at least 7 days prior to the opening date of the fair. - (3) No animal or article, irrespective of the number of entries in the class in which it is entered, shall be awarded a higher rating than its merit would entitle it to in comparison to the standard of perfection in the class.

-(a) No state aid will be paid on premiums awarded under the Danish system in any classes except in the junior and educational departments.
+(a) Danish system judging may be used in the junior fair division.
+State aid may not be paid on premiums awarded under the Danish system in any other division.

-(b) When classes in the junior and educational departments are judged according to the Danish system, 4 group placing's shall be awarded in any class.
+- (b) When classes in the junior fair division are judged according to the Danish system, 4 group placings shall be awarded in any class.
 When there are less than 8 exhibitors in the class, there shall not be more than 2 in the first group, not more than 4 in the first 2 groups and not more than 6 in the first 3 groups.
-If there are 8 or more entries in the class, there shall not be more than 25% in the first group, not more than 50% in the first 2 groups, and not more than 75% in the first 3 groups.

-(c) The number of awards in the last group placing may be increased to the extent necessary to give awards to all exhibitors.

-(5) If any class of exhibits at a county or district fair is judged according to the regular system, the judges for that class may give only one first-place, one second-place, one third-place and one fourth-place award in that class.
+If there are 8 or more entries in the class, there shall not be more than 25% in the first group, not more than 50% in the first 2 groups, and not more than 75% in the first 3 groups. - (c) The number of awards in the last group placing may be increased to the extent necessary to give awards to all exhibitors. - (4g) When classes in the junior fair division are judged using the conference judging system, the judge shall use sub.
+(4) (b) and (c) to award placements in a class. - (5) If any class of exhibits at a fair is judged according to the regular system, the judges for that class may give only one first-place, one second-place, one third-place and one fourth-place award in that class.